CNA Exam and Certification Indiana

 The established testing fees in Indiana are as follows:

 Payment must be made using a money order or cashier’s check made payable to Ivy Tech.
-You may also pay via credit card over the phone after submitting the application.
+You may also pay via credit card using a link provided by Ivy Tech the application has been approved.

 CNA Exam Overview Indiana